 Major Professor and Advisory Committee

-The student must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
-The student may not register for any courses without that advisor’s prior approval.
-Each student, preferably after completion of the first year of study, will select at least four additional members of the faculty/qualified professionals to form their advisory committee.
-A majority of the committee members must be core geography faculty members.
-Affiliated faculty members from other departments may serve as major advisors.
+Students must have a major professor to advise and supervise the student’s studies as specified in Graduate School regulations.
+Students may not register for any courses without that advisor’s prior approval.

 Graduate Student Orientation

 All new students are expected to participate in the department orientation program, offered during the week prior to the start of fall classes.
 New students will be paired with an experienced student mentor during their first year.
 Instructional opportunities sponsored by the Center for Excellence in Teaching and Learning(ETL) and the Preparing Future Faculty & Professionals initiative will be offered to all teaching assistants and other interested students enrolled in the doctoral program.

 Doctoral Preliminary Examination

 Each student will undergo a comprehensive written and oral examination by the end of their sixth semester in the program.
 The student’s committee, advisor, and proposed dissertation topic must be approved formally by the Geography departmental faculty prior to the scheduling of these exams.
 A dissertation proposal must be filed with the major professor prior to the preliminary examination.
 Successful completion of these exams and dissertation proposal hearing leads to candidacy, when work on the dissertation can commence.